basho/basho_docs/source/languages/en/riak/dev/using/search.md

-[This issue](https://github.com/basho/yokozuna/issues/355) is caused by the way Search must minimally distribute a query across multiple Solr nodes (called a *coverage plan*), and then filter duplicate results to retrieve a full result set.
+[This issue](https://github.com/basho/yokozuna/issues/355) is caused by the way Search must minimally distribute a query across multiple Solr nodes (called a *coverage plan*) and then filter duplicate results to retrieve a full result set.
 Since this plan is frequently recalculated, successive page queries may use a different plan, and thus calculate alternate `score`s or filter different `_yz_id` values.
-We have plans to fix this shortcoming in the next version of Riak.
+We have plans to fix this shortcoming in a future version of Riak.

 ### MapReduce